Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

-This is an example of how to use the `node-abstract-repository` library in a NestJS application that uses MongoDB.
+This is an example of how to use `monguito` in a NestJS application that uses MongoDB.
 It is a dummy book manager that exposes three simple endpoints i.e., create, update, and delete a book, as well as list all books.
 A book may be of type `Book` or any of its subtypes i.e., `PaperBook` and `AudioBook`.

 > **Warning**
 >
 > Some basic knowledge on [NestJS](https://docs.nestjs.com/) is assumed, as well as that you have read the main
-> documentation of [node-abstract-repository](../../README.md).
-The goal of this documentation is not to provide a
-> comprehensive guide on the `node-abstract-repository` library usage.
-Thus, you may want to check
-> the [sample application code](./src) as you go reading.
+> documentation of [monguito](../../README.md).
+The goal of this documentation is not to provide a comprehensive guide on `monguito` usage.
+Thus, you may want to check the [sample application code](./src) as you go reading.

 # Main Contents